-Media Production and Analysis ATAR and General
+Media Production and Analysis General

 The Media Production and Analysis General courses aim to prepare all students for a future in a digital and interconnected world by providing the skills, knowledge and understandings to tell their own stories and interpret others’ stories.
 Through the consumption of global media work, awareness of global issues creates a collective consciousness and sense of responsibility, giving rise to the notion of audiences also being global citizens.
 Through the process of investigation, students engage with topics, issues and themes, which have global and local relevance, and artistic movements and styles which, in turn, create new notions of media aesthetics.
 The production of media work enables students to demonstrate their understanding of the key concepts of media languages, representation, audience, production, skills and processes as well as express their creativity and originality.
 When producing media work, students learn to make decisions about all aspects of production, including creative choices across pre‐production, production and post‐production phases.
 This provides an opportunity for students to reflect on and discuss their own creative work, intentions and outcomes.
 Within this process, skills are developed enabling students to manipulate technologies which simulate industry experiences.

 Year 11 General Course

 The focus for this unit is on the mass media.
 Within this broad focus, students reflect on their own use of the media, common representations, including the examination of characters, stars and stereotypes, and the way media is constructed and produced.